Honeycomb Heart - opening chapters

 Chapter One

 Vivian was woken by a demonic screech.
-When she continued to lie in bed, face stubbornly stuck in an unimpressed expression, something tugged on her hair.
-A hard beak closed on Vivian’s earlobe, tugging when she neglected to rise.
+When she ignored the source of the sound and continued to lie in bed, her hair was tugged on.
+A hard beak closed on Vivian’s earlobe when she still neglected to rise.

 “Happy birthday!” the parrot screamed as she hopped around on the pillow, pulling at Vivian’s hair and pajamas.
 “Happy happy birthday!”

-“Masha,” Vivian moaned.
+“Masha,” Vivian moaned, knowing her older sister must be close by.
 “Get your familiar out of my room.”

-“We’re both adults now, Viv.
+“We’re both adults now, Vivian.
 Haven’t we grown past the whole keep-out schtick?”
 Masha, leaning against the doorframe, expertly dodged a thrown pillow.
 “Gigi, I don’t think she can hear you.”

-The parrot burst into another repeat of her song, this time flying around Vivian’s bedroom and making dive bomb passes at her head.
+The parrot burst into another repeat of her song, this time flying around Vivian’s bedroom and diving towards her head.

 “How am I supposed to get up when I’m under aerial assault?”
 Vivian said.